Keeping College Affordable

 Warning Status

 In the first semester you do not meet SAP standards, you are assigned a “warning” status.
 Students will still remain eligible for financial aid during their “warning” semester.
-If you do not meet the SAP requirements at the end of your “warning semester” that student will not be eligible for federal financial aid in the future semester.
+If you do not meet the SAP requirements at the end of your “warning semester” that student may lose eligibility for financial aid in future semesters unless they successfully appeal.
 Students have the right to appeal this decision.

 Contact Us